farstack/udisks2-snap/docs/index.md

  * Detection of storage devices
  * Listing of various useful information about available storage devices
  * Mount/unmount of storage devices
- * Advanced operations on storage devices like partiioning, formatting, ...
+ * Advanced operations on storage devices like partitioning, formatting, ...

 ## Upstream documentation